jalal1/jalal1.github.io/index.md

 ### **Journal External Review:**
 - The VLDB Journal 2021

+### **Grants and Awards**
+- ACM SIGSPATIAL GIS 2022 Travel Grant

 ### **Internships**
 - **Engineering Intern** (June 2022 - Aug.
 2022)\
     [Shipt](https://www.shipt.com){:target="_blank"}\
     Search and Recommendation Team
-    - Worked on a project to correct misspelled words on product search using Python.
+    - Worked on a spelling correction project using Python.
-    - Worked on query understanding project using Go.
+    - Worked on a query understanding project using Go language.
-    - Read some papers related to E-commerce product search and recommendation.
+    - Read papers about E-commerce product search and recommendation.
-    - Learned about many new tools and technologies.
+    - Hands on tools and technologies such as Kafka, Docker, Snowflake and others.

 ### **Experience**
 - **Cloud Engineer** (2013 - 2018)\